kissmetrics/km-support/_posts/2013-04-20-javascript.md

 ### Auto-Tracking Form Fields

 By default, if you are tracking forms with `trackSubmit`, we will also capture all non-sensitive form fields as KISSmetrics properties.
-(We won't record [passwords, hidden, textarea fields as well as sensitive fields like credit card numbers and social security numbers][protected].)
+(We won't record [passwords, hidden fields, textarea fields, or sensitive fields like credit card numbers and social security numbers][protected].)

 You can toggle whether to automatically capture form fields in your [JavaScript Settings][js-settings], under the *Form Fields* section.